-This page displays when the switch is in Tag VLAN mode, it configures each VLAN and is affected by the global setting of the ports, it contains the following fields:
+This page is displayed when the switch is in Tag VLAN mode, it configures each VLAN and is affected by the global setting of the ports, it contains the following fields:

-Figure 5-36 Tag VLAN Setting
+Figure 5-39 Tag VLAN Setting

-VLAN: The VLAN number.
-Select the number of the VLAN you want to configure here.

-- VLAN ID: configure the VLAN ID. - Port: The switch port number. - Member: Select the member of the VLAN here.
-If this field is checked, it indicates that the port belongs to the current VLAN. - ➤ Egress Frame: The solution to the egress frame.
+- > VLAN: The VLAN number.
+Select the number of the VLAN you want to configure here. - > VLAN ID: configure the VLAN ID. - Port: The switch port number. - Member: Select the member of the VLAN here.
+If this field is checked, it indicates the port belongs to the current VLAN. - Egress Frame: The solution to the egress frame.
 "Drop Tag" indicates drop the tag header before sending the frame.
-"Add Tag" indicates add the tag header before sending the frame. - > Description: Display the user-defined port description. - All Ports: By operating on this field expediently, you can set the values of all ports in the corresponding field. - All VLAN: Display all defined Tag VLANs.
+"Add Tag" indicates add the tag header before sending the frame.
+"Unmodify" indicates not to modify the tag header before sending the frame. - > Description: Display the user-defined port description.

+- All Ports: By operating on this field expediently, you can set the values of all ports in the corresponding field. - All VLAN: Display all defined Tag VLANs.

-Figure 5-37 All Tag VLAN
+Figure 5-40 All Tag VLAN

-- > Select All: Select all ports to be VLAN members. - > Clean Up: Clean up all members of the VLAN. - Submit: Submit to buildup a VLAN with the selected members.
+- > Select All: Select all ports to be the VLAN member. - > Clean Up: Clean up all members of the VLAN. - Submit: Submit to buildup a VLAN with the selected members.

-- 1) VID of the VLAN must be unique and within the range of 1 to 4094. - 2) At least two port members should be included to add a VLAN group.
-(If the page is submitted with 0 VLAN member, it indicates to delete the VLAN.) - 3) If any Trunk has been set, the Trunk can be configured as a VLAN member and member ports of the Trunk cannot be configured (see Port 1 and 2 in the figure for example).

-- 4) If the port is connected to a device that doesn't support IEEE802.1Q (e.g. HUB and some network adapter), value of the Egress Frame field should be set to "Drop Tag". - 5) For the first time the Port VLAN mode is set, a default VLAN, which is indexed as NO. 1 and contains all switch ports, will be built up. - 6) The ports haven't been assigned to any VLAN manually cannot communicate with each other or other VLAN.
-That's different from the Port VLAN. - The number of Port VLAN can be set depends on the switch type.
+- 1) VID of the VLAN must be unique and within the range of 1 to 4094. - At least two port members should be included to add a VLAN group.
+(If the page is submitted with 0 VLAN member, it indicates to delete the VLAN.) - 3) If any Trunk has been set, the Trunk can be configured as a VLAN member and member ports of the Trunk cannot be configured (see Port 1 and 2 in the figure for example). - 4) If the port is connected to a device that doesn't support IEEE802.1Q (e.g. HUB and some network adapter), value of the Egress Frame field should be set to "Drop Tag". - 5) For the first time the Port VLAN mode is set, a default VLAN, which is indexed as NO. 1 and contains all switch ports, will be built up. - 6) The ports haven't been assigned to any VLAN manually cannot communicate with each other or other VLAN.
+That's different from the Port VLAN.

+The number of Port VLAN that can be set depends on the switch type.
 See the Appendix C for details.